montagejs/collections/README.md

     **addEach(mapping)**

-    Copies items from another collection to this map.
+    Copies entries from another collection to this map.
 If the mapping implements `keys` (indicating that it is a mapping) and `forEach`, all of the key value pairs are copied.
 If the mapping only implements `forEach`, it is assumed to contain `[key, value]` arrays